- Course Overview

 Component 2: Media Forms and Products in Depth - a 3 hour exam worth 40% of the qualification.
 This component assesses knowledge and understanding of media language, representation, media industries and audiences.

-Component 3: Media Production Non-exam assessment worth 30% of the qualification.
-An individual media production comprising a single media product created in response to a choice of briefs set by WJEC, applying knowledge and understanding of the theoretical framework and digital convergance.
+Component 3: Media Production - a non-exam assessment worth 30% of the qualification.
+An individual media production comprising a single media product created in response to a choice of briefs set by the exam board, applying knowledge and understanding of the theoretical framework and digital convergence.

-This specification provides a suitable foundation for the study of Media Studies or a related area on a range of Higher Education degree courses or for employment in a number of media-related industries.
+This course provides a suitable foundation for the study of Media Studies or a related area on a range of Higher Education degree courses, or for employment in a number of media-related industries.